1. About fexofenadine

 - have, or have ever had, heart problems

-- have epilepsy or another health problem that puts you at risk of seizures
+- have epilepsy or another health condition that puts you at risk of seizures or fits

-- are booked to have an allergy test - taking fexofenadine may affect the results, so you might need to stop taking it a few days before the test
+- are due to have an allergy test – taking fexofenadine may affect the results, so you might need to stop taking it a few days before the test

 If you or your child have been prescribed fexofenadine, follow your doctor's instructions about how and when to take it.